“You don’t have to be a mathematician to have a feel for numbers.” – John Forbes Nash Jr.

-SBS holds all vendors accountable for their ETA promise and communicates to the customer any delays in arrival.
+SBS holds all vendors accountable for their ETA promises and communicates to the customer any delays in arrival.
 While the goal is to always avoid any delays, unforeseen circumstances such as traffic and weather could impact arrival time.

 Downtime is the total amount of time a unit is down or out-of-service.
 To the SBS team, this is the most important metric that impacts the customer experience.
 All the metrics mentioned above impact driver downtime—which in turn impacts delivery schedules.

 The rule of thumb?
 Shorter downtimes = happy drivers + happy customers.

 Customer feedback is the last piece of the puzzle.
 This metric is fundamental to SBS because it helps improve processes and products, create a more meaningful experience for customers, and recognize opportunities within the organization.